Buying real estate in Congo-Brazzaville?

 What documents will I need to buy in The Republic of the Congo?

-To purchase property in The Republic of the Congo, US citizens typically need a valid passport, proof of marital status, proof of funds showing the money's origin, and if buying remotely, a notarized power of attorney.
+To buy residential property in The Republic of the Congo, a US citizen typically needs a valid passport (with entry/ID pages), proof of marital status, proof of funds such as recent bank statements, and a power of attorney if purchasing remotely.

-A local tax identification number is often required during the registration and tax payment steps in Congo-Brazzaville, but your notary usually helps you obtain one as part of the transaction process.
+A local tax identification number is generally required during the registration and tax payment steps of a property purchase in Congo-Brazzaville, and your notary or lawyer will usually help you obtain one as part of the transaction workflow.

-Foreign buyers in Congo-Brazzaville should expect to provide bank statements proving the source of funds, and while a local address is not always required, having one can simplify banking and ongoing property administration.
+Foreign buyers in Congo-Brazzaville should also be ready to provide clear proof of funds showing where the purchase money is coming from, and while a local address is not always mandatory, having one can smooth out banking and administrative steps considerably.

 We have a whole section dedicated to all the documents you need in our The Republic of the Congo property pack.